7 Best Cheap Car Insurance Companies of 2023

 GEICO: Best Auto Insurance for the Cheapest Rates

 GEICO is a well-known player in the auto insurance space, and for a good reason.

 Customers love that their prices are affordable, and their quotes are easy to obtain on their website.

 In fact, GEICO offers the lowest rates when it comes to auto insurance.
 That's saying a lot because there are a lot of car insurance companies to choose from.

 However, paying the cheapest premiums does not mean you're going to get less or worse coverage.

 GEICO provides good standard coverage for all major areas, such as property coverage, liability, and medical, and offers more or less coverage and deductibles.

-Bundling is also a good idea with GEICO, which offers policies for other vehicles such as boats and motorcycles and homeowners and renters insurance.
+Bundling is also a good idea with GEICO, which offers policies for other vehicles such as boats, motorcycles, homeowners, and renters insurance.

 A great perk is free accident forgiveness, but you do need a clean driving record for at least five years to qualify.

 - Prices are the most competitive against other companies.